deruvodaniel/Bienes-Raices/README.md

 # Bienes-Raices

-This is a simple project with some basic functions using JQuery
+This is a simple project with some basic HTML5 & CSS